tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 ## Description

-The [/my-app/frontend directory](my-app) on the repo is meant to represent the frontend microservice code repository.
+The [application-code/my-app/frontend directory](/application-code/my-app/frontend/) on the repo is meant to represent the frontend microservice code repository.
 Here you'll find the code files and the corresponding Dockerfile for the frontend service.

 Just as in the backend pipeline, there's four stages on this pipeline: